-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, deferred inflows and outflows, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-NOTES TO FINANCIAL STATEMENTS As of April 30, 2017 and From the Date of Creation Through April 30, 2017
+NOTES TO FINANCIAL STATEMENTS As of April 30, 2018 and From the Date of Creation Through April 30, 2018